-In order to better understand the legal moves of General Restriction of (s, t)-Wythoff's Game, we define the following notations:
+In order to better understand the legal moves of General Restriction of (s, t)-Wythoff's Game, we define the following notations.

-$Option_h(x,y) = \{(x-k,y)|0 < k \le x\}$ to be the set of all positions that can be reached in one move in the horizontal direction from the position (x,y);
+By $Option_h(x, y)$ we denote the set of all positions that can be reached in one move in "horizontal direction" from a position (x, y);

-$Option_v(x,y) = \{(x,y-\ell)|0 < \ell \le y\}$ to be the set of all positions that can be reached in one move in the vertical direction from the position (x,y);
+By $Option_v(x, y)$ we denote the set of all positions that can be reached in one move in "vertical direction" from a position (x, y);

-$Option_d(x,y) = \{(x-m,y-m)|0 < m \le \min\{x,y\}\}\$ to be the set of all positions that can be reached in one move in the diagonal direction from the position (x,y);
+By $Option_e(x, y)$ we denote the set of all positions that can be reached in one move in "extended diagonal direction" from a position (x, y).